explorer495/mkdocs-test/docs/contributing/1-contribute-docs.md

 - [MkDocs website](https://www.mkdocs.org/) - The official MkDocs documentation.
 - [MkDocs Material theme](https://squidfunk.github.io/mkdocs-material/) - The MkDocs Material theme documentation.
 - [MkDocs Awesome Nav plugin](https://lukasgeiter.github.io/mkdocs-awesome-nav/) - MkDocs Awesome Nav plugin is what we use for dynamic page structure.
-- [MkDocs RSS Plugin](https://guts.github.io/mkdocs-rss-plugin/) - The MkDocs RSS Plugin publishes our DCC-EX News feed.
+- [MkDocs RSS plugin](https://guts.github.io/mkdocs-rss-plugin/) - The MkDocs RSS Plugin publishes our DCC-EX News feed.
-- [MkDocs ezglossary Plugin](https://realtimeprojects.github.io/mkdocs-ezglossary/) - The MkDocs ezglossary plugin enables our dynamically generated and linked glossary of terms.
+- [MkDocs Open in New Tab plugin](https://github.com/JakubAndrysek/mkdocs-open-in-new-tab) - The Open in New Tab plugin ensures all links to external websites open in a new tab to ensure the users' browsing experience in our documentation is consistent.

 ## What You Need to Install